 Paula Child, Scout Leader and local Science Teacher has worked with Club Treasurer Ian Wynn, retired Assistant Headteacher, and together an exciting programme has been developed.
-Students will not only have the opportunity to learn how to set up and use fly fishing equipment by our two volunteer Advanced Level Instructors of the Association of Advanced Professional Game Angling Instructor (AAPGAI); Leigh Fidell, he will be joined by two Angling Trust Coaches, Mark Gambles and Jeff Metcalf.
+Students will not only have the opportunity to learn how to set up and use fly fishing equipment by our volunteer Advanced Level Instructor of the Association of Advanced Professional Game Angling Instructor (AAPGAI); Leigh Fidell, he will be joined by two Angling Trust Coaches, Mark Gambles and Jeff Metcalf.
 Scouts will also be coached in skills and techniques related to Fly Dressing by Club member David Hild who is a Life Member of the Fly Dressers Guild.

 During the planning stages it was felt that it would be of increased benefit to the students if they also had the opportunity to examine the effects land management and its use places on the environment and subsequently on water courses and river fly life.
 This key aspect has also been added to the course and will be lead by Paula who has a background in such matters.

 Funding for such a wide ranging and high level programme has not been easy to find but continued efforts by our Treasurer had led to the project accessing some funding over the next 3 years from the Angling Improvement Fund, which reinvests a share of Fishing Licence income to improvement projects and activities at fisheries.
 The Fund is administered by the Angling Trust and supported by the Environment Agency.